Updated and reviewed: June 4th, 2026

 There is not one simple cause for depression.
-Many other conditions have a clear cause.
-For example, genetic factors cause autism and viruses cause colds.
-The causes of depression are much more complex.
+Many medical conditions have a more straightforward cause.
+For example, viruses cause colds.
+Depression is more complex.
+Depression usually develops through a combination of genetic, social, environmental and psychological factors.

 At points in the 1980s and 1990s, it became popular to speak about depression as caused by a “chemical imbalance.”
 There were two reasons for this: